Practicing Nursing in the U.S.

 Goals of the Practicing in the U.S. Learning Module

 - To prepare you for your RN orientation program at your destination healthcare facility

 - To improve your knowledge about nursing in the U.S.

 - To reduce the possibility of issues in practice by introducing you to how the U.S. healthcare system works and to some typical U.S. nursing practices

 - Patient Safety

 - Health Care Relations

-Each module consists of a presentation and an assessment document.
+Each module includes of a presentation and an assessment.
 References for each module can be found at the end of each presentation.

-It is estimated that the whole course will take around 18 learning hours to complete, including the assessment.
-You will be given three weeks to complete the course, and to complete and submit the associated assessment.
+It is estimated that the whole course will take approximately 18 learning hours to complete, including the assessments.
+You will be given 3 weeks to complete the course and submit the associated assessment.

-Your assessment will be marked and personal feedback will be given on your work.
-Priority for marking will be gven to those who are further along in their immigration journey or are due to be starting work soon.
-Further learning needs may be identified following assessment, and these will be addressed on an individual basis.
+Your assessment will be reviewed and we will provide personal feedback on your work.
+Priority for review will be gven to those who are further along in their immigration journey or are due to be starting work soon.
+Further learning opportunities may be identified following the assessment, and these will be addressed on an individual basis.